 The three intermetallic layers that form during the galvanizing process are all harder than the substrate steel and have excellent abrasion resistance.

-"White Rust" or wet storage stain is formed because, zinc on newly galvanized steel is very reactive and quickly forms zinc oxide and zinc hydroxide corrosion products that go on to become the stable zinc carbonate.
+"White Rust", or wet storage stain, is formed because zinc on newly-galvanized steel is very reactive and quickly forms zinc oxide and zinc hydroxide corrosion products that go on to become the stable zinc carbonate.

 Most wet storage stain can be easily removed with a nylon brush.
-To prevent wet storage stain, store galvanized steel indoors and in such a way to allow free flowing air between each galvanized item.
+To prevent wet storage stain, store galvanized steel indoors and in such a way to allow free-flowing air between each galvanized item.

-The galvanizer may also add several different additives to their galvanizing bath to enhance the coating appearance by making it shiny, spangled or minimizing the reactivity of certain steel chemistries.
+The galvanizer may also use several different additives in their galvanizing bath to enhance the coating appearance by making it shiny, spangled or minimising the reactivity of certain steel chemistries.

-However, when the lifetime cost of a project is considered, galvanizing can give you up to 60 years maintenance free, whereas paint systems will require maintenance or reapplication at various intervals over their lifetime, meaning costs can be considerable in the long run.
+However, when the lifetime cost of a project is considered, galvanizing can provide up to 60 years maintenance-free, while paint systems will require maintenance or reapplication at various intervals - meaning costs can be considerable in the long run.

 Hot-dip fasteners generally have about 10 times as much zinc on the surface and are suitable for use in all exterior and interior applications.

-The main reason for these holes is to allow trapped air and gases to escape, it also allows cleaning chemicals and molten zinc to flow throughout the fabrication and then back into the tank.
+The main reason for these holes is to allow trapped air and gases to escape.
+It also enables cleaning chemicals and molten zinc to flow throughout the fabrication and then back into the tank.

 Your local Wedge plant will be able to provide free technical advice on venting and drainage to give you the best possible finish.
-Alternatively for more information visit our Venting Procedures Page.
+Alternatively for more information, visit our Venting Procedures Page.

 The term is often used in reference to painting with zinc-rich paint.
-Galvanizing requires heat in order to produce the metallurgical bond between coating and steel that gives galvanizing its long life and hard wearing characteristics.
+Galvanizing requires heat in order to produce the metallurgical bond between coating and steel that gives galvanizing its long life and hard-wearing characteristics.